sillidevv/sillidevv/README.md

 **I mainly code random stuff with no purpose, I dont specialize in any field as i code just for fun**

+**My main programming language is rust as i make basically everything i can in it**

 **But anyways here is some of what I can make:**

 - **Web stuff (backends, frontends, web apps, apis)**